 From The Textile Design Lab: Chelsea’s Challenge, “Redecorating” Collections

-Chelsea’s Challenge is a twice-monthly post series in The Textile Design Lab, in which we share design ideas and inspiration to help our students create new work and build their portfolios.
+Chelsea’s Challenge is a monthly post series in The Textile Design Lab, in which we share design ideas and inspiration to help our students create new work and build their portfolios.
 You can read more about the Challenges here.

 Today we are featuring two of the stand-out collections created by our members last month, in response to our recent “redecorating” challenge.
 In this challenge we asked students to re-imagine a room in their own home, by creating a beautiful collection of patterns that would work well together in that room, and make the designer happy day in and day out.
 Does this challenge resonate with you?
 We have over 70 challenges now available in The Textile Design Lab.
 Join us to participate and build your portfolio!

 “I have been following the Pattern Observer suggestion to draw and experiment more with imagery and technique.
 A more expressive, brushy, hand drawn look is emerging as a way that I love to work.